 I’ve read once that the evolved human brain constantly needs something to keep him occupied.
 As such, we are always on the search for purpose, meaning, adventure, happiness… Some of us have created bucket lists, others have a goal ladder they wish to climb and some are content just the way things are.

-Surely, my desire never ceases to end.
+I wish I could be content in one place.
+I try.
+But my desire never ceases to end.
 I long for more and am never fully satisfied with what I have.
-But the truth is that this fiery desire holds me close to my dreams…
+The truth is that this fiery desire holds me close to my dreams…

 Wanderlusting and the ceaseless yearning for an extraordinary life